gbowne1/LinuxNotes/README.md

 # LinuxNotes

-A collection of notes and tips for Linux shell/terminal/console/tty/bash commands, tailored for Debian and Ubuntu users.
+A collection of notes and tips for Linux shell/terminal/console/tty/bash commands, tailored for Debian and Ubuntu users but these may work in systems that have GNU and other utilities installed.

 ## Table of Contents